alejandrotoledoweb/alejandrotoledoweb/README.md

 - 💪 Current Goals:

-🧑‍🎓 Get Graduated from Microverse on February 2021
+🧑‍🎓 Graduate from Microverse on February 2021
 📘 Keep learning more code languages
 ✌️ Collaborate in new projects